Amsterdam ARTIS Royal Zoo was founded in 1838 and is one of the oldest Zoos in the World.

 Amsterdam Zoo opening times

-If you are in a rush, you can walk across exploring all parts of the Zoo in two hours.
+If you are in a hurry, you can walk across exploring all parts of the Amsterdam Zoo in two hours.

-If you are travelling with kids, you will be pacing yourself slow and the duration of your Amsterdam Zoo visit can easily stretch to four hours.
+If you are travelling with kids and or elders, you will be pacing yourself slow and the duration of your Amsterdam Zoo visit can easily stretch to four hours.

-If you also decide to see Micropia (a Museum on tiny microbes, located inside the Amsterdam Zoo premises) you will have to add another two hours to your visit.
+If you also decide to see Micropia (a Museum on tiny microbes, located inside the Amsterdam Zoo premises) you will need another 90 minutes.

-Note: We recommend you factor for one whole day while planning your itinerary.
-After all, Amsterdam Zoo is highly rated on Tripadvisor.
+We recommend you factor for one whole day while planning your itinerary.
+After all, Amsterdam Zoo is a highly rated attraction (Tripadvisor).